 Advocates at OU-Tulsa

 OU Advocates is a helpline and support service for anyone in our OU-Tulsa community who experience sexual violence, relationship violence, stalking and/or sexual harassment.
 We are a free and confidential resource on campus.
-Any student, staff, or faculty member in the OU-Tulsa community an utilize Advocate services.
+Any student, staff, or faculty member in the OU-Tulsa community may utilize Advocate services.

 OU Advocates Helpline (M-F 8AM - 5PM):